swcarpentry/website/README.md

 <a name="workshop"></a>
 To **add a workshop**,
 fill in the [workshop request form](https://amy.carpentries.org/workshops/swc/request/) online.
-You should fill in this form even for self-organized workshops in order to get your workshop into our database.
+You should fill in this form even for Self-Organised workshops in order to get your workshop into our database.

 Do *not* edit the YAML in `_data/amy.yml`: this is overwritten every time the website is rebuilt on the server.